Monvillea euchlora: Description

-Praecereus euchlorus initially grows slightly upright, is less branched and later bent over and leaning in sympathy.
+Monvillea euchlora initially grows slightly upright, is less branched and later bent over and leaning in sympathy.
 The slender shoots are up to 5 meters long.
 There are 4 to 14 low and sharp-edged ribs.
 The up to 20 thorns are weak, whitish, needlelike and often very unevenly long.
 The up to 4 middle spines, which may be missing, are up to 5 (rarely to 7.5) inches long.
 The much shorter edge spines have a length of 5 to 10 (rarely to 15) millimeters.

 The white to greenish white flowers are up to 8 centimeters long.
 Their pericarpell and the flower tube are covered with very little scales and otherwise bald.
 The fruits are elongated.